Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 This is a further eating restriction that usually happens following a diet.
-This could be with the use of more extreme measure to lose weight, like diuretics, diet pills, vomiting, food faddism, fasting, the use of saunas, and laxative and enemas,
+This could be with the use of more extreme measures to lose weight, like diuretics, diet pills, vomiting, food faddism, fasting, the use of saunas, laxatives and enemas,

-This is shown with extreme weight loss.
-Someone with this disorder has a fear of gaining any weight or becoming fat although they are already underweight, have a distorted body image, and possibly amenorrhea.
+This is shown by extreme weight loss.
+Someone with this disorder has a fear of gaining weight or becoming fat, although they are already underweight, have a distorted body image, and possibly amenorrhea.
 People with anorexia restrict their food while excessively exercising.

-This disorder consists of episodes of binge eating that reoccur frequently and are followed by purging the food.
+This disorder consists of episodes of binge eating that reoccur frequently and are followed by food purging.

 Female Athlete Triad

 Three disorders together can result in this female athlete triad.
 These are disordered eating, amenorrhea, and osteoporosis.
-The word athlete is included as this is the group in which it was first discovered in.
+The word athlete is included as this is the group in which it was first discovered.